- Who is going?

 - pain in the neck or head; relax the shoulders, try a different riding position, check you aren't holding your head in a funny position to see out from under your hat, take a break and drink some water.
-Remember the head is a pretty heavy weight and if you don’t ride a lot then the "dead" weight may be causing your neck pains.
+Remember the head is a pretty heavy weight and if you don't ride a lot then simply holding your head at an unfamiliar angle may be causing your neck pains.

 What clothes to take